Jennifer Rawlings is a "Battle Comic" - GOLD Comedy - Make Funny Stuff

 Worst comedy advice you ever got?

-“You’re too THIS (fill in the blank) to be a comedian” When I was young a comic some MALE comics would find the need to comment on my wardrobe, my appearance, etc. They would say bizarre things to me that they WOULD NEVER EVER SAY TO A MAN.
+“You’re too THIS (fill in the blank) to be a comedian.”
+When I was young, some MALE comics felt the need to comment on my wardrobe, my appearance, etc. They would say bizarre things to me that they WOULD NEVER EVER SAY TO A MAN.

 How has being funny helped you in your life?